datboyblu3/SEC588/Notes/Lab Commands/Lab2/Lab 2.2-Password Attacks.md

 **Build a wordlist that matches the below syntax**

-SnakeJazz2020, which would be: Snake + Jazz + 2020
+We'll be building the synax off of the password, SnakeJazz2020, which would be: Snake + Jazz + 2020

 ```python
 echo "2019" >> /opt/Wordlister/words.txt